yegor256/blog/_posts/2015/oct/2015-10-27-outsourcing-doesnt-work.md

 Not anymore.

 Put yourself in their shoes.
-Today, a good Java developer in the Ukraine [earns](http://www.payscale.com/research/UA/Job=Senior_Java_Developer/Salary) **$4,000** a month.
+Today, a good Java developer in Ukraine [earns](http://www.payscale.com/research/UA/Job=Senior_Java_Developer/Salary) **$4,000** a month.
 On top of that, this developer expects health insurance, a free gym membership, free lunch, paid vacation, paid sick leave, etc. At the same